SCC Junior Cricket FAQs

 Junior Cricket Competition - Summary (CWSCA Saturday AM cricket)

-Junior Cricket Mixed Teams - > Junior Cricket is played on Saturday mornings, generally starting at 8.30am and finishing about 12.30pm.
-All teams from Under 11 Div 1 and older use leather balls, pads and helmets and all the equipment similar to seniors.
-Stage 1 (ages 8 to 10) and U11 Div 2 use a softer ball.
+Junior Cricket Mixed Teams - > Junior Cricket is played on Saturday mornings, generally starting at 8.30am and finishing about 12.30pm. (check below for more detailed time information) All teams from Under 13 and older use leather balls, pads and helmets and all the equipment similar to seniors.
+Stage 1 (ages 8 to 10) and U11 use a softer ball.